36 Best Movies for Learning French Language

 Armand’s life takes a dramatic turn when he falls in love with Leila, a young Muslim woman from a family of Algerian immigrants.

 The film portrays the language used by young people in urban France.
-It has various linguistic features that reflect the diversity of French society, including different accents and regional variations.
+Its various linguistic features, including different accents and regional variations, reflect the diversity of French society.

-While this is an American film, the French-dubbed version, “La La Land – Une Histoire d’Amour,” allows you to enjoy a well-known movie in French.
+While this is an American film, the French-dubbed version, “La La Land—Une Histoire d’Amour,” allows you to enjoy a well-known French movie.

 20. Le père Noël est une ordure (Santa Claus Is a Stinker), 1982